Publications & Presentations

 “Who is Speaking?” delivered/performed at Organized Session “Crossing the Boundaries of the Self,” International Association of Philosophy and Literature (IAPL), SUNY Stonybrook, 2000

-LECTURES, COLLOQUIA, and SPEAKING INVITATIONS
+LECTURES, COLLOQUIA, and INVITED TALKS

 “Thinking Through the Windward Passage: Raced Spaces, Erased Histories,” Keynote Lecture, University of California Multi-campus Research Group in International Performance & Culture, Graduate Student Retreat, UCSB, June 2010.